n3wscott/poc-discovery/README.md

 ## Knative Duck Types

-If the `./condif/knative` directory is applied, a quick view of the duck types that are on the cluster becomes easier to get:
+If the `./config/knative` directory is applied (via `kubectl apply -f config/knative`), a quick view of the duck types that are on the cluster becomes easier to get:

 ```shell
 $ kubectl get ducktypes